Niketkumardheeryan/ML-CaPsule/Playing-Card-Detection-YOLOv8/README.md

 ![Sample detection](sample_detection.jpg)

 ## How to Run
-1. Install dependencies: `pip install ultralytics opencv-python`
+1. Install dependencies: `pip install ultralytics opencv-python roboflow python-dotenv`
-2. Download the dataset: run `download_dataset.py`, or download `Playing-cards-10.zip` manually and extract into this folder
+2. Add a `.env` file with your `ROBOFLOW_API_KEY`
 3. Download `best.pt` (from the release) and place it in this folder
-4. Open `playing_card_detection.ipynb` and run all cells to train and/or run detection
+4. Open `playing_card_detection.ipynb` and run all cells — this downloads the dataset, trains the model, and runs real-time webcam detection

 ## Notes
 Webcam inference logic follows standard Ultralytics real-time detection patterns.